 I never considered myself able to draw or paint.
-In fact, when I was a child, I was given some oil paints and paper so that I could try, but after seeing the results, an aunt told me that I should never consider anything art-related again.
+In fact, when I was a child, I was given some oil paints and paper so that I could try, but after seeing the result an aunt told me that I should never consider anything art-related again.

 One of my first memories involves crying on a huge stuffed dog named Bruno when I was six years old.
-I always felt sad, or so it seemed for a long time.
+I have always felt sad, or so it seemed for a long time.
 It was the only way I knew to describe the deep pain that accompanied me.
-Many times I would cry for no apparent reason and over the years I simply considered that feeling the norm.
+At times I would cry for no apparent reason and over the years I simply considered that feeling the norm.

 Drawing was the way I avoided returning to therapy, I thought it wasn’t fair to go back to the psychologist and tell her I was in crisis again.
 I felt sorry for her; she had worked so hard with me.
 Finally, I had to go back to her office, go back to the pills and keep trying to deal with every day, with that huge stone on me.

-Even when it’s not night, everything looks very dark.
-That is how I define what it is to be depressed and, in this process, I have been finding ways to see in the blackness.
+“Even when it’s not night, everything looks very dark” (sin ser de noche todo se ve muy negro), is how I now define what it is to be depressed.
+It’s a constant process, but I have been finding ways to see in the dark.

 Show Comments (0)